ccdougcc/class-material/LectureNotes/Sept_13/README.md

   1. HTTP Communication  (Slides form CIT160)
        - Socket:   (regular, directories, )
   1. CGI: Common Gateway Interface

+## Lab Section:
+  1. Recall this lab is due: Sep 14, 2021, 14:00 PDT
+  1. Review outstanding questions
+  1. Ensure everyone has a group
+  1. Work on the lab

+## Foreshadow for Wednesday
   1. Highlevel Anatomy of a Webserver
   1. Backend Modules